fenago/datascience-machine-learning/labs/lab_14.md

 rawData = sc.textFile("./subset-small.tsv")
 ```

-This is a file containing tab-separated values, and it represents a small sample of Wikipedia articles.
-Again, you'll need to change your path as shown in the preceding code as necessary for wherever you installed the course materials for this book.

 That gives me back an RDD where every document is in each line of the RDD.
 The tsv file contains one entire Wikipedia document on every line, and I know that each one of those documents is split up into tabular fields that have various bits of metadata about each article.